nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

     </extension>
     ```

-2. Then associate the filters to the picture conversion by&nbsp;updating the \{{Watermark}} picture conversion contribution:
+2. Then associate the filters to the picture conversion by updating the `Watermark` picture conversion contribution:

     ```xml
     <extension target="org.nuxeo.ecm.platform.picture.ImagingComponent"